 It’s an exciting journey and I look forward to continuing to support the STF and promoting the benefits of LOtC experiences.

-My role as Director of Study Experiences, Sport Experiences and Remembrance Travel for Schools and Young People, draws on my 18 years’ experience of delivering specialist educational, sporting and Remembrance-based travel experiences for schools, clubs and youth organisations.
+My role as Director of Study Experiences, Sport Experiences and Remembrance Travel for Schools and Young People, draws on over 20 years’ experience of delivering specialist educational, sporting and event-based travel experiences for schools, clubs and youth organisations.